alexey0306/flask_app/README.md

 Ok, we're finished with installing the required tools, so let's configure the Terraform and Terragrunt to work with AWS.

-# AWS Configuration
+# Configuring AWS
-In this section we're going to install AWS CLI tools, configure the AWS profile and configure Terraform/Terragrunt to use this profile to interact with our AWS infra.
+Terraform supports multiple providers.
+For LM deployment we're going to use **Amazon Web Services**.
+To interact with our AWS Infrastructure **Terraform/Terragrunt** requires **Access Keys**.
+In the section below we're going to install AWS CLI tools, configure the AWS profile and configure Terraform/Terragrunt to use this profile (and its credentials) to interact with our AWS infra.

 - [Installing AWS CLI](#installing-aws-cli)
 - [Configuring AWS profile](#configuring-aws-profile)